Hoyasumii/avengers-endgame/README.md

 THOR: [From another room.]
 Are you here about the cable?

-[He walks into view, and the audience's jaw drop
+[He walks into view, and the audience's jaw drops